uport-project/specs/messages/urlspec.md

 ### callback_type=post|redirect

 Specifies how the response will be sent to the URL.
-If post, the result will be POSTed to the URL.
-If redirect, the result will launch the URL and do a GET request using a built-in browser.
+If `post`, the result will be POSTed to the URL.
+If `redirect`, the result will launch the URL and do a GET request using a built-in browser if available.

 ### x-success=<x-callback URL>

 This parameter specifies the x-callback-url of the app that is to be opened and given the result.
-The parameter for the apps x-callback-url is uport_result.
+The parameter for the apps x-callback-url is `uport_result`.

 ## Examples: